Callaway Gardens

 Callaway Resort & Gardens is a 2,500 acre resort complex located near Pine Mountain in Harris County, Georgia, 18 mile from LaGrange, Georgia.
 The world's largest azalea garden, this destination draws over 750,000 visitors annually.
 Callaway Gardens was ranked as Best Georgia Attraction in 2018 by USA Today.

-On April 6, 2022, Herschend Family Entertainment agreed to purchase Callaway Garden's revenue-producing assets from the Ida Cason Callaway Foundation.
+On April 6, 2022, Herschend Family Entertainment agreed to purchase the revenue-producing assets at Callaway Gardens from the Ida Cason Callaway Foundation.
+The foundation remains responsible for operation and maintenance of the garden's free attractions.

 History and expansion

 When the Great Depression struck in 1929, much of Harris County land was former cotton fields that were "worn out", depleted of nutrients after nearly 100 years of cultivation.
 Former Callaway Mills Chairman Cason Callaway and his wife, Virginia, acquired vast tracts of property in stages, eventually reaching 40,000 acre.
-Callaway originally conceived of developing the garden in 1930 after he discovered a rare azalea, Rhododendron prunifolium (Plumleaf), growing in the area.
+Callaway originally conceived of developing the garden in 1930 after he discovered a rare azalea, Rhododendron prunifolium (plumleaf), growing in the area.

 To create the garden, streams were dammed creating 13 lakes; bulldozers filled in eroded gullies and drained bottom land clogged with silt; crops were planted that restored nitrogen and other nutrients in the soil.

 Virginia Callaway consulted with Gilmore David Clarke, a noted landscape architect, to plant more than 20,000 trees, shrubs and native flowers in the renovated landscape.

+Foundation

 Callaway Gardens opened on May 21, 1952, as the Ida Cason Gardens.
 It had 13,000 acre, a number of lakes, a golf course, and scenic drives.
+The Ida Cason Callaway Foundation was established at that time.

 The gardens were named for the mother of founder Cason J. Callaway.
 Robin Lake Beach and the Overlook Azalea Garden opened the following year in 1953.
 In 1955, the gardens were renamed as Ida Cason Callaway Gardens.

 After serving in the Korean War, their son Bo Callaway returned to Harris County, Georgia to help his parents develop and run the gardens.
+He was named executive director on June 10, 1953.

 On April 12, 1961, founder Cason J. Callaway died.
 He was succeeded as chairman of the board by his wife, co-founder Virginia (Hand) Callaway.

 The gardens have been expanded several times following Cason Callaway's death.
 The 3,000 acre Cason J. Callaway Memorial Forest opened in 1972, and was designated a National Natural Landmark by the United States Department of the Interior.

-Robin Lake was the site of a ferry accident in 1974.
-Thirty-five years later, a visitor drowned there in 2009 while trying to save a struggling boy.
+Ferry

+On Sunday, June 30, 1974 an incident occurred on Robin Lake when a ski boat passed close to a paddlewheel (ferry) boat.
+The wake splashed into the paddle wheel boat and passengers over-reacted, rushing to the opposite site of the boat, which may have been overloaded.
+The paddlewheel boat tipped over, spilling passengers into the lake.
+Few, if any persons were wearing life jackets.
+Other boats quickly responded and pulled people from the lake.